peerlibrary/meteor-blaze-components/README.md

 You can include other templates (to keep individual templates manageable) and components.

 Convention is to name component templates the same as components, which are named the same as their classes.
-And because components are classes, they start with an upper-case letter.
+And because components are classes, they start with an upper-case letter, TitleCase.

 *See [Spacebars documentation](http://docs.meteor.com/#/full/templates_api) for more information about the template language.*